JuliaPy/PyCall.jl/README.md

     @pyimport scipy.optimize as so
     so.newton(x -> cos(x) - x, 1)

-The biggest diffence from Python is that object attributes/members are accessed with `o[:attribute]` rather than `o.attribute`, and you use `get(o, key)` rather than `o[key]`.
+**Important:** The biggest difference from Python is that object attributes/members are accessed with `o[:attribute]` rather than `o.attribute`, and you use `get(o, key)` rather than `o[key]`.
 (However, you can access integer indices via `o[i]` as in Python, albeit with 1-based Julian indices rather